 ~ London: Monday 11th June 2018 – Council Chamber, Institute of Biomedical Science, 12 Coldbath Square, London EC1R 5HL Cost: £110.

 This is the second run of this workshop, following its successful first run for the West London Mental Health Trust Personality Disorder Service on 3oth April 2018.

 The therapeutic relationship is central to good outcomes in any therapy.
 Yet problems and ruptures to the therapeutic relationship are common and stressful, and they can present challenges to therapists across all levels of experience.
 Understanding and formulating problems in the relationship and making them the focus of collaborative dialogue are all essential components of successfully addressing them.
 Fundamentally, whether the interventions we use are felt to be helpful or unhelpful by our clients is often moderated by the bond between therapist and client.

 This workshop will present a straight forward relational framework for formulating problems in the therapeutic relationship and focus on the application of tools and skills needed to resolve these problems.
 While drawing some ideas from Cognitive Analytic Therapy, this workshop will be accessible to therapists working across different modalities, including CBT therapists.
 This workshop will:

 - Provide participants with an accessible and portable relational model for formulating and addressing strains in the therapeutic relationship.

-- Provide participants with practical skills in how to use these formulations as a resource for the purposes of therapeutic metacommunication i.e. creating awareness and understanding of the relational patterns between you and your client so they can be reflected upon and resolved collaboratively.
+- Provide participants with practical skills in how to use these formulations as a resource for the purposes of therapeutic metacommunication i.e. creating a dialogue that fosters awareness and understanding of the relational patterns between you and your client, so they can be explored and resolved collaboratively.

 - Help participant’s identity and overcome their own blocks in addressing alliance difficulties, particularly when therapists find it hard to help.